Know the Health Benefits of Green Tea

 Although green tea contributes a lot to the prevention and treatment of certain diseases, it still has some adverse medicinal effects.
 It is important to be certain before taking any alternative medications.
 Below are some that interact with the substances found in green tea:

-- 1Blood thinning medications.People who are taking blood thinning medications should not drink green tea, as it has vitamin K that makes blood thinning medications ineffective when consumed.
+- 1People who are taking blood thinning medications should not drink green tea, as it has vitamin K that makes blood thinning medications ineffective when consumed.
 In addition to that, you should not mix aspirin and green tea, as both could prevent blood clotting.
-If you take both, you could increase the risk of bleeding.Advertisement
+If you take both, you could increase the risk of bleeding.Blood thinning medications.Advertisement

 The above medications are just few of the possible interactions with green tea.
 There are other medications that could interact with the substances found in the tea.
 To be sure, always ask a doctor before taking any alternative medicines.